dennys-bd/goals/README.md

 * [x] retrieving project from goalsfile
 * [x] name fix on create project
 * [x] more directory options in goals init
-* [ ] fix import model on resolver
+* [x] fix import model on resolver
-* [ ] uppercase if attribute name is id (model, resolver)
+* [ ] uppercase if the attribute name is id (model, resolver)
 * [ ] import graphql and scalar in model and resolver if needed
 * [ ] test goals init
 * [ ] remove templates from scaffold
 * [ ] create templates package?
 * [ ] create integration with gorm
 * [ ] replace goals command text
-* [ ] Flag to resolver name on scaffold model
+* [ ] flag to resolver name on scaffold model
-* [ ] Flag to separate application in database directive ou gateway in init
+* [ ] flag to separate application in database directive ou gateway in init
-* [ ] Flag to separate model in databased ou delivered from external api in scaffold
+* [ ] flag to separate model in databased ou delivered from external api in scaffold
 * [ ] authentication
 * [ ] lib/schema should contains: Model Name, Resolver name, Type of retrival
 * [ ] dotEnv